Disorders that damage blood vessels to the brain, usually strokes, can cause dementia.

 Risk factors for vascular dementia include the following:

 Having atrial fibrillation Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more , a type of irregular heart rhythm

 High blood pressure, diabetes, and atherosclerosis damage blood vessels in the brain.
 Atrial fibrillation increases the risk of strokes due to blood clots from the heart.
 Disorders that cause excessive clotting Excessive Clotting Excessive clotting (thrombophilia) occurs when the blood clots too easily or excessively.
 Inherited and acquired disorders can increase blood clotting.
-Clots cause legs or arms to swell.
-Blood... read more also increase the risk of strokes.
+Clots in larger blood vessels cause legs... read more also increase the risk of strokes.
 Unlike other types of dementia, vascular dementia can sometimes be prevented by correcting or eliminating the risk factors for strokes Risk factors An ischemic stroke is death of an area of brain tissue (cerebral infarction) resulting from an inadequate supply of blood and oxygen to the brain due to blockage of an artery.
 Ischemic stroke... read more .

 When an artery that carries blood to the brain becomes clogged or blocked, an ischemic stroke can occur.
 Arteries may be blocked by fatty deposits (atheromas, or plaques) due to atherosclerosis.
 Arteries in the neck, particularly the internal carotid arteries, are a common site for atheromas.